chendaniely/2023-05-02-git_collaboration/README.md

 git push origin conflict_branch_1
 ```

-- branch protection rules: need PR + do not allow bypass
+- branch protection rules: need PR + do not allow bypass + do not need review